 Making Sense of the Law on religious discrimination for employees

-Victimisation where someone is treated detrimentally because they have made or intend to make a complaint or allegation.
-Also where they give or intend to give evidence in relation to a complaint of religious discrimination at work.
+Victimisation where you are treated detrimentally because you have made or intend to make a complaint or allegation.
+Also where you give or intend to give evidence in relation to a complaint of religious discrimination or discrimination due to your beliefs at work.

 If you believe you have been discriminated against at work we can help.
 Our expert religious discrimination solicitors have a great deal of experience helping employees, job applicants and agency workers challenge discrimination based on religion or belief.
 This includes drafting grievances and supporting individuals throughout the grievance process.
 We offer advice on unfair dismissal, redundancy, and to those who have been offered a Settlement Agreement.
 Our specialist religious discrimination lawyers can also represent you at an Employment Tribunal if the grievance process fails to deliver your desired outcome.

 Martin Searle Solicitors is the trading name of ms solicitors ltd, which is authorised and regulated by the Solicitors Regulation Authority, and is registered in England under company number 05067303.© 2023